Premise App

 4. Try Exploration Tasks

-Exploration tasks are more involved.
-You’ll answer structured questions at a specific spot, such as photographing certain products in a store aisle or at a gas station.
+Exploration tasks are typically more detailed.
+You’ll answer structured questions at a specific location, which can include photographing products in a store section or documenting conditions at a nearby venue.

 5. Complete Training Tasks